elevateforhumanity/fix2/ECD-COURSE-SYSTEM-READY.md

 ### Consistent Branding
 All content references:
-- Elevate Connects Directory
+- Elevate for Humanity
 - Elevate for Humanity
-- ElevateConnectsDirectory.org
+- elevateforhumanity.org

 ---